Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-10/lesson-10.md

 ```
 </details>

-With this first service complete, I must admit that it doesn’t look very exciting at the moment, nor does it do anything particularly exciting yet.
+With this first service complete, I must admit it doesn’t look very exciting at the moment, nor does it do anything particularly exciting yet.
 However, it gives a great starting point to extend the interaction with the API.
 Even if it’s doing little more than calling the API and returning the response to the caller, you could add logging in here, intercept the request or response, inject authentication bearer tokens, or a myriad of other things if you so choose.

 The important take-away here is that you’ve created a helper service whose responsibility is to deal directly with the API.